IDS 2021 – Online International Diatom Symposium

 Organization team IDS 2021

-This year’s IDS includes early career plenary speakers, oral and poster sessions, social gatherings, and an opportunity to meet colleagues.
+This year’s IDS includes early and mid career plenary speakers, oral and poster sessions, social gatherings, and an opportunity to meet colleagues.

 University of Arkansas

 Poles apart: the historical biogeography of freshwater polar diatom communities